pedbarbosa/server-stack/README.md

 crontab -l | { cat; echo -e "# Certificate checker\n0 6 * * * DOMAIN=$DOMAIN $pwd/update_certs"; } | crontab -
 ```

-### nvenc for jellyfin
+### Jellyfin with nvenc transcoding

-To use nvenc transcoding in jellyfin, on an Ubuntu host run the following:
+To use nvenc transcoding in Jellyfin, on an Ubuntu host run the following:

 Set up the nvidia-docker repository: